radheradhe-krishna/jira-github-integration/.github/templates/issue_template.md

 Analyze this Jira bug, reproduce it, and implement a minimal, tested fix.

+### ⚠️ CRITICAL RULE: Surgical Edits Only

+**DO NOT replace entire files!** Make targeted changes to only the problematic code:

+- ✅ Edit specific lines/functions that need fixing
+- ✅ Preserve all existing data and structure
+- ❌ Never delete and recreate entire files
+- ❌ Never rewrite data files completely

+**Example:** If student ID 8 has wrong data, fix only that entry - don't regenerate all 300+ lines!

 ### 📍 Primary Code Location

 **Search in:** `brand-landscape-analyzer-app/` or `student-management-app/` folder first